 Here at maake, we print on over 100+ fabric types, so just what type of fabric are you looking for?
 We have prepared a little summary below of some of the most popular types:

-Fabric printing on canvas
+Fabric Printing on Canvas

 People often choose fabric printing on canvas when they have a photo they want to frame and display or for internal/external uses such as bags, deckchairs, seating, bean bags, etc.